-Each college also selects Orientation Week Leaders at the start of Semester 1 and Orientation Weekend Leaders in Semester 2.
+Each college also selects Orientation Week Leaders at the start of Term 1 and Orientation Weekend Leaders in Term 2.
 These leaders are responsible for welcoming all new residents to the community, ensuring the transition to university and college life is a smooth one.

 But, one of the truly great things about life on campus is that you can be a valuable leader in your college without necessarily holding a formal position.
 You might just be a positive influence amongst your fellow residents; you might be involved in organising a community service program or perhaps driving support for a major fundraiser.

 Get involved and embrace any opportunities to be a leader.
 Be open to diversity and challenge yourself.

 There are also opportunities to meet and dine with leaders in the University and wider community.
 In the past, formal dinners have included speeches from the Chancellor, Vice-Chancellor, a High Court Judge, Chairman of the ABC, President of the NSW Legislative Council, an Australian Ambassador, a former Australian Wallabies Captain as well as the NSW Young Person and Female of the Year nominees.

 Each college individually recognises the strongest and most engaged leaders within their college at the annual awards dinner.
 Further, ‘The Kensington Colleges Award’ is presented annually to one student from Basser, Goldstein or Philip Baxter who best demonstrates the qualities of academic excellence, college participation, leadership and service to the community.

 - Meet the Philip Baxter House Committee